 - To adhere to appropriate use of the internet

-- To wear the Sixth Form identification badge at all times.
-This is a vital part of safeguarding yourselves and the wider school community.
+- To wear the sixth form identification badge at all times.

-- To engage fully in your studies, complete work and meet deadlines as directed by staff.
+- To engage fully in my studies, complete work and meet deadlines as directed by staff

 - To engage in any opportunities for leadership such as supporting lower school students or offering lunch time activities.